rsvp/chess/README.md

 * A rook in front of a passed pawn has some explaining to do.
 * A rook on the seventh rank is sufficient compensation for a pawn.
 * A sacrifice is best refuted by accepting it.
+* A singular attack by a solo piece demonstrates a plan to die.
 * A surprised chess player is half beaten.
 * A sustained initiative is worth some material.
 * A vivid memory, concentration, imagination, and a strong will are mandatory.